-Kathleen Green, PhD, the Joseph L. Mayberry, Sr., Professor of Pathology and Toxicology and professor of Dermatology, has been named the winner of the 2019 Tripartite Legacy Faculty Prize in Translational Science and Education.
+Sarki Abdulkadir, MD, PhD, the John T. Grayhack, MD, Professor of Urological Research and vice chair for research in the Department of Urology, has been named the winner of the 2020 Tripartite Legacy Faculty Prize in Translational Science and Education.

 The Tripartite Legacy Faculty Prize was established to commemorate the medical teaching legacies of Abraham Albert Hijmans van den Bergh, MD, Isadore Snapper, MD, Hans Popper, MD, Fenton Schaffner, MD, and Geoffrey Kent, MD, PhD.
 Each was a pioneer in medical research and education during the nineteenth or twentieth century.
 Each was the special mentor of a privileged successor.
 All passed between them a unique gift and educational legacy spanning nearly 100 years and several generations.
 European-born and educated, their lives were forever changed by the Holocaust and war; all but Hijmans van den Bergh reached the United States to continue their careers and briefly worked together at Cook County Hospital in Chicago.
 (Along with Feinberg graduate Augusta Webster MD, whose contributions are recognized by an endowment at Feinberg.)
 Through their prolific collaborations and publications, Drs.
 Snapper, Popper, Schaffner and Kent emerged as international leaders in the study of liver disease.